HIGH PERFORMANCE | DIRECT PEERING | LOW LATENCY

-BTnet leased line internet services have direct private peering relationships with more than 100 different networks including Microsoft (including Office 365) and Amazon (AWS), which means that cloud application traffic can be handled directly with the cloud provider.
+BTnet leased line internet services have direct private peering relationships with many Cloud service providers including Microsoft (Office 365) and Amazon (AWS), which means that cloud application traffic can be handled directly with the cloud provider.
 This helps provide high capacity, no contention, high availability and low latency connections to key Cloud applications.
 We also have direct support for when you do run into something.

 Some of our Direct Private Peering Partners: